juanburillo/TuneCenter/README.md

    This creates a symbolic link from `public/storage` to `storage/app/public` for public accessibility.

 6. **Configure environment variables**
    Duplicate the `.env.example` file and rename it to `.env`.
-Adjust the database values and other configurations as necessary.
-   This file contains all the environment-specific settings.
+The only important configurations that need to be changed are the `DB_DATABASE`, `DB_USERNAME`, and `DB_PASSWORD` fields.
+Adjust these values to match your database setup.

+7. **Generate application key**
+    Run `php artisan key:generate`.
+    This generates a new application key, which is used by Laravel to encrypt sensitive data.

-7. **Run database migrations**
+8. **Run database migrations**
    Run `php artisan migrate`.
    This sets up the database tables required by the application.

-8. **Start the Laravel development server**
+9. **Start the Laravel development server**
    Run `php artisan serve`.
    This starts the local development server on `http://localhost:8000`.